Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Methods

 \subsection{SOPPI}

-Similar to \cite{miura2024spline}, the SOPPI method (Algorithm~\ref{alg:mppi}) we propose performs SVGD updates to improve the random samples generated for MPPI.
-In theory, performing SVGD is possible over the entirety of all generated trajectories, however, this process would be highly computationally expensive, requiring differentiation over a large computational graph of dynamics.
-Instead, we optimize the noise added to the distribution, which greatly simplifies the computation required.
+Similar to \cite{miura2024spline}, the SOPPI Algorithm (Algorithm~\ref{alg:mppi}) we propose performs SVGD updates to improve the random samples generated for MPPI.
+Compared to methods like Stein MPC \cite{lambert2020stein}, SOPPI is designed to optimize the noise added to the distribution per time step, not the entire trajectory itself.
+This choice results in simpler, shorter computations as gradients do not have to propagate through the entire horizon, reducing the issue of exploding or vanishing gradients.
+This approach also forces the SVGD kernel to measure distance per time-step, instead of over the entire problem.
+Whereas Stein MPC's kernel function can become arbitrary, SOPPI's does not, representing multi-modality much better, as depicted in Figure \ref{fig:action-noise}.
+By envisioning the SVGD computation as a series of small sub-problems at each timestep, we can ensure that the kernel operation appropriately prevents mode collapse.
+Thus, this method can improve sampling efficiency from the standard normal distribution sample.

 SOPPI uses the same cost structure as normal implementations of MPPI as seen in Equations \ref{eq:cost-run} and \ref{eq:cost-term}.
-Similiar to Miura et al.~\cite{miura2024spline}, we interweave SVGD updates to the trajectories throughout the process; however, in our case, we apply SVGD updates online.
+Similar to Miura et al.~\cite{miura2024spline}, we apply SVGD updates to the trajectories; however, in our case, we apply SVGD updates online.

-To start,SOPPI performs a single step of MPPI (i.e., one timestep in the environment) to gain a set of samples for one time step.
-SVGD is then applied to that step's samples to optimize their distribution to an optimal cost state for a single time step.
+To start, SOPPI performs a single step of MPPI (i.e., one timestep in the environment) to gain a set of samples.
+SVGD is then applied to that step's samples to optimize their distribution towards an optimal cost.
 Specifically, SOPPI uses the same cost as our base MPPI implementation, Equation \ref{eq:cost-to-go}, however, for all but the last time-step, the terminal cost is undefined.
-So, the cost function reverts to Equation \ref{eq:cost-run}, as we currently only evaluate one time-step at a time for SVGD updates.
+So, the cost function reverts to Equation \ref{eq:cost-run}, as only one time step is evaluated.

-Performing these updates over only a single time step instead of the entire horizon serves a few purposes.
-First, it keeps the gradient calculations computationally efficient and stable, as often times long-horizon problems will suffer from exploding or vanishing gradients.
-Second, it allows the kernel operation from SVGD to maintain its meaning, as we reduce the dimensionality it is required to cover.
-By envisioning the SVGD computation as a series of small sub-problems at each timestep, we can ensure that the kernel operation appropriately prevents mode collapse.
-Thus, this method cam improve sampling efficiency from the standard normal distribution sample.
-Lastly, performing single step updates in this manner allows the subsequent step to benefit from the improved sampling.
-Attempting to update every timestep at once can hinder convergence as it vastly increases the number of dimensions to search over at once.

 After these updates, we can derive a cost-likelihood function $\mathcal{L}_s$ for SOPPI from the MPPI costs to represent our trajectory's distribution, such that

 Thus, the gradient of the log likelihood as listed in Equation \ref{eq:SVGD} is simply the negative scaled gradient of our cost function.
 Additionally, we use a standard radial-basis (RBF) kernel parameterized by $\sigma$ defined as